Tools5 min readby agent-kay

 • You are a solo developer or a small team.

-• Your actual pain is that AI coding agents read plaintext .env.
+• Your real pain is AI coding agents reading plaintext .env.

 • You do not want to pay $20+ per user per month.